-Rules 67 and 108 of the present rules of procedure.
-Rules 72 and 114 of the present rules of procedure.
+(c) To amend rules 69 and 110^{28} to authorize the presiding officer to declare a meeting open and permit the debate to proceed when at least one third of the members of the Assembly or one quarter of the members of a committee are present;

+(d) To amend rules 74 and 115^{29} to permit no more than two representatives to speak in favour, and two against, a proposal to limit the time to be allowed to each speaker or the number of times each representative may speak on any question;

-- (d) To amend rule 100 to include in it more detailed provisions relating to the organization of work of the Main Committees, and to renumber it rule 101^{28} (former rule 101 became rule 100^{29}): - (e) To amend rule 105^{30} to provide that: - (i) Each Main Committee shall elect a Chairman, two Vice-Chairmen and a Rapporteur; - (ii) Each other committee shall elect a Chairman, one or more Vice-Chairmen and a Rapporteur; - (iii) Elections shall be held by secret ballot unless the committee decides otherwise in an election where only one candidate is standing; - (iv) The nomination of each candidate shall be limited to one speaker, after which the committee shall immediately proceed to the election and to adopt consequential amendments to rules 39 and 107;31
+(e) To amend rule 100 to include in it more detailed provisions relating to the organization of work of the Main Committees, and to renumber it rule 101^{30} (former rule 101 became rule 100^{31});

+(f) To amend rule 105^{32} to provide that:

+(i) Each Main Committee shall elect a Chairman, two Vice-Chairmen and a Rapporteur;

+(ii) Each other committee shall elect a Chairman, one or more Vice-Chairmen and a Rapporteur;

+(iii) Elections shall be held by secret ballot unless the committee decides otherwise in an election where only one candidate is standing;

+(iv) The nomination of each candidate shall be limited to one speaker, after which the committee shall immediately proceed to the election and to adopt consequential amendments to rules 39 and 107;33
-(f) To insert a new rule 112,32 relating to congratulations to the officers of Main Committees, and to renumber accordingly the existing rules 112 to 164.33

-By resolution 2837 (XXVI), the General Assembly also approved the conclusions of the Special Committee and decided that they should be annexed to the rules of procedure; these conclusions are reproduced in annex IV.
-In one of the recommendations, 34 the Secretary-General was requested to undertake a comparative study of the versions of the rules of procedure in the various official languages in order to ensure their concordance; this request was complied with and the relevant editing changes were incorporated in the rules.
+(g) To insert a new rule 112,34 relating to congratulations to the officers of Main Committees, and to renumber accordingly the existing rules 112 to 164.35 annex IV.
+In one of the recommendations,36 the Secretary-General was requested to undertake a comparative study of the versions of the rules of procedure in the various official languages in order to ensure their concordance; this request was complied with and the relevant editing changes were incorporated in the rules.